Which candidates have qualified for the January Democratic debate?

-WASHINGTON — January's Democratic presidential debate stage may be the smallest one yet, as a handful of candidates who had appeared in previous debates are on the verge of missing out.
+WASHINGTON — January's Democratic presidential debate stage will be the smallest one yet, with a handful of candidates who had appeared in previous debates falling short of the higher qualifying thresholds.

-Candidates have through Friday, Jan.
-10, to qualify, and those who have already clinched a podium are:
+The following candidates will appear at the Jan.
+14 debate in Des Moines, Iowa:

 - Former Vice President Joe Biden